syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/How-To.md

 ---
 layout: post
-title: Customization of Syncfusion Calendar control in Xamarin.Android.
+title: Customization of Syncfusion Calendar control in Xamarin.Android
 description: How to Perform an operation and load Sfcalendar from .axml layout.
 platform: Xamarin.Android
 control: Calendar
 documentation: ug
 ---

+# Customization of Calendar control

-# How to Perform an Operation while a Calendar Cell is Tapped?
+## How to Perform an Operation while a Calendar Cell is Tapped?

-We can perform operation while the Calendar cell is Tapped using `CalendarTapped` event.
+We can perform operation while the Calendar cell is Tapped using [CalendarTapped](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~CalendarTapped_EV.html) event.
 CalendarTapped event returns the date selected and the Appointments that are associated with the date selected.

 {% highlight c# %}

-sfCalendar.CalendarTapped += (object sender, SfCalendar.CalendarTappedEventArgs e) =>
+ sfCalendar.CalendarTapped += (object sender, CalendarTappedChangedEventArgs e) =>
    {
      // do the operation while tapping the date cell.
    };

 {% endhighlight %}

-# How to Perform an Operation while Dealing with Appointments?
+## How to Perform an Operation while Dealing with Appointments?

-`InlineEventToggled` event returns the selected date along with the appointments it carries.
+[InlineEventToggled](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~InlineEventToggled_EV.html) event returns the selected date along with the appointments it carries.
 Using this event user can perform operation while dealing with appointments.

 {% highlight c# %}

-sfCalendar.InlineEventToggled += (object sender, SfCalendar.InlineEventToggledEventArgs e) =>
+sfCalendar.InlineEventToggled += (object sender, InlineEventToggledEventArgs e) =>
 {
     // do the operation while Dealing with Appointments };

 {% endhighlight %}

-# How to Perform an Operation when Navigate to Next Month?
+## How to Perform an Operation when Navigate to Next Month?

-User defined operation can be performed using `MonthChanged` event when navigating to next month.
+User defined operation can be performed using [MonthChanged](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~MonthChanged_EV.html) event when navigating to next month.
 This event returns the details about current value and previous value of month.

 {% highlight c# %}

-sfCalendar.MonthChanged += (object sender, SfCalendar.MonthChangedEventArgs e) =>
+sfCalendar.MonthChanged += (object sender, MonthChangedEventArgs e) =>
 {
     // do the operation while month has been changed.
 };

 {% endhighlight %}

-# How to Perform an Operation when Navigate to Next Year?

-User defined operation can be performed using `YearNavigated` event when navigating to next year.
-This event returns navigated year view calendar details.

-{% highlight c# %}

-sfCalendar.YearNavigated += (object sender, SfCalendar.YearNavigatedEventArgs e) =>
-{
-    //perform an Operation when Navigate to Next Year };

-{% endhighlight %}

-# How to Customize Cell or Month View?
+## How to Customize Cell or Month View?

-`DrawMonthCell` event allows us to customize the month view in SfCalendar control.
+[DrawMonthCell](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~DrawMonthCell_EV.html) event allows us to customize the month view in SfCalendar control.
 It returns MonthCell args

 {% highlight c# %}

-sfCalendar.DrawMonthCell += (object sender, SfCalendar.DrawMonthCellEventArgs e) =>
+sfCalendar.DrawMonthCell += (object sender, DrawMonthCellEventArgs e) =>
 {
     //Customize Cell or Month View
 };

 {% endhighlight %}

-# How to Customize Year View?
+## How to Customize Year View?

-`DrawYearCell` event allows us to customize the year view in  SfCalendar control.
+[DrawYearCell](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~DrawYearCell_EV.html) event allows us to customize the year view in  SfCalendar control.
 It returns YearCell args

 {% highlight c# %}

-sfCalendar.DrawYearCell += (object sender, SfCalendar.DrawYearCellEventArgs e) =>
+sfCalendar.DrawYearCell += (object sender, DrawYearCellEventArgs e) =>
 {
     //customize the Year View
 };